I am the bearer of guilt.

 4. Forgive yourself for making your own road and not living up to what others thought you should have been.

 I could have been a Marine biologist; I liked sea animals.

 I could have been more successful in my careers and made more money.

 I could have been a better daughter and sister.

 There are a lot of things I could have done differently, maybe even better.
 But I had to make the choices in my life that were right for me.
 Even though I sometimes wonder if my Gram, my great-grandmother who raised me, would have been proud of the woman I became.

-As adults we are expected to work hard, keep a clean home, sometimes raise children, have healthy relationships, take care of our bodies, contribute to the world, ect.
-We spend hours and hours every day trying to keep up, get ahead, be more efficient, and yet rarely dedicate time to slowing down and tending to our emotional needs.
-Today I say, forgive yourself for drawing a relaxing bath and soaking in the bubbles with a few candles and much needed alone time.
+As adults, we are expected to work hard, keep a clean home, sometimes raise children, have healthy relationships, take care of our bodies, contribute to the world, etc. We spend hours and hours every day trying to keep up, get ahead, be more efficient, and yet rarely dedicate time to slowing down and tending to our emotional needs.
+Today I say, forgive yourself for drawing a relaxing bath and soaking in the bubbles with a few candles and much-needed alone time.
 Let go of the schedule and go outside to put your toes in the grass.
-We all need to find a way to reset and balance our lives without feeling guilty that we haven’t finished the laundry, skipped a soccer practice to go have ice cream and just talk to your kids, or took a much needed nap on the couch.
-It’s okay, I’ll forgive you… but will you?
+We all need to find a way to reset and balance our lives without feeling guilty that we haven’t finished the laundry, skipped a soccer practice to have ice cream and just talk to your kids, or took a much-needed nap on the couch.
+It’s okay; I’ll forgive you… but will you?